Apollo Music Projects

 Susan Harrison is Charity Secretary of Apollo Music Projects and as a violinist is one of the core team delivering the project in primary schools.
 She feels privileged to have worked in the classroom with the children over the past ten years, as it has greatly increased her understanding of music and communication.
 Susan is part of the AMP administrative team and also has an independent career as a freelance musician.
 She is a tutor at City Lit and teaches violin at City of London School.

-Oliver Pashley is a London-based clarinettist and a freelance Schools’ Administrator for Apollo Music Projects.
+Oliver Pashley is a London-based clarinettist and Schools’ Administrator for Apollo Music Projects.
 He has played with orchestras and ensembles including the Royal Philharmonic Orchestra, Britten Sinfonia, Philharmonia Orchestra and Bristol Ensemble.
 He teaches at City University London and is a member of contemporary quartet The Hermes Experiment, who have to date commissioned over 30 works from a wide variety of composers, and participated in education projects such as the Wigmore Hall Chamber Tots series.

 Hayley Pullen joined Apollo Music Projects in October 2016 and is the Fundraising Administrator.
 She is also a freelance bassoonist specialising in historical instruments.
 These combined interests in performance and funding the arts have inspired her to maintain a career which incorporates both making art and making art happen.
 She has played with orchestras throughout the UK and has previously worked in fundraising for the Philharmonia Orchestra and Southbank Centre.

-Mary Paterson is Apollo Music Projects’s Finance Administrator.
+Mary Paterson is Apollo Music Projects’ Finance Administrator.
 She has worked in arts management for 15 years, with roles across finance, strategy and programme management.
 She is also a writer who works across poetry, live art and critical theory.